Student Employment FAQ

 Student employees can view their pay history in Workday.
 You will need to enter your PennKey and password.
 You can also access this link from the Penn Portal.

 Student employees are not eligible for benefits such as sick pay, vacation pay, holiday pay, or unemployment compensation, but are eligible for Workers' Compensation under the provisions of Pennsylvania law.
 Workers' Compensation covers expenses for medical care from job-related injuries or occupational diseases sustained in the course of employment.
-A student who suffers a work related injury must report it immediately to their immediate supervisor.
-The supervisor must report on-the-job injuries to the department's business administrator promptly.
+A student who suffers a work related injury must report it immediately to their immediate manager.
+The manager must report on-the-job injuries to the department's business administrator promptly.

 A student must be removed from the work-study payroll if they graduate, withdraw from the University, take a leave of absence, or are dismissed or suspended for academic or conduct reasons.